FAQsWe've got the answers to all your bed bug questions

 EVERYONE!
 Bed bugs aren’t picky and can thrive in even the cleanest environments.
 A bed bug problem does NOT indicate an unclean or cluttered home/business.

-Risk for bed bug exposure is increased in the following situations:
+Risk of bed bug exposure is increased in the following situations:

 - Having guests from out-of-town OR staying at someone else’s home